-Jessa has been swimming competitively since she was seven, and loves all things water related.
+Jessa began swimming competitively at age seven, and loves all things water related.
 She began swimming for the Liberty Storm Swim Team until age fifteen when she began swimming for the Clayview Cahunas.
 In her sophomore year of high school, she joined Club North Swimming and remained there until she graduated in 2013.

 Jessa was a four year varsity swimmer for Liberty North High School and received all conference honors in the 50Y freestyle and 100Y breaststroke along with the 200Y medley relay, 200Y freestyle relay, and 400Y freestyle relay.
 Her junior and senior year, she competed at the MSHAA State Swim Meet in the 200Y freestyle relay and 200Y medley relay (butterfly (2012), breaststroke (2013)).

-Jessa continued swimming past high school for William Jewell College.
+Jessa continued her swimming career at William Jewell College.
 Her main events were the 50Y freestyle, 100Y freestyle, 100Y breaststroke, 200Y breastroke, 200Y medley relay, 200Y freestyle relay, and the 400 Y freestyle relay.
 Along with swimming, Jessa studied both mathematics and secondary education.
-Upon graduating in May, Jessa hopes to find a local position as a high school math teacher and swim coach.
+After college, Jessa began teaching math at Kearney High School in 2018.

 Jessa began her coaching career in 2013, where she became an assistant coach for the Clayview Cahunas.
 She remained with the Cahunas for three summers.
-In the Fall of 2014, Jessa became a coach for Club North Swimming, where she still holds a current coaching position.
-She has also taught private swim lessons for five years.
+In the Fall of 2014, Jessa became a coach for Club North Swimming, where she stayed until the summer of 2019.
+Currently, Jessa is an assistant coach for the Kearney Boy’s Swim and Dive team.
+She has been coaching for Kearney High School since 2018.
 Jessa is a certified USA Swimming Coach, CPR certified, and water safety certified.
 Jessa loves working with kids and sharing her love for swimming.
 She believes in the importance of teaching good sportsmanship along with proper technique to develop a well-rounded athlete.
 Above anything else, Jessa wants to make the sport of swimming fun and something kids look forward to participating in each day.

 Shea began swimming competitively when she was 8 years old with the Liberty Storm Swim team.
 She then joined the Tsunami Swim Team of KC and remained there until she graduated in 2018.
 She also competed for the Liberty High School team and the Clayview Cahunas over the years.